EyasuTeshome/shifttracker/orientation/mod-0-establish-good-relationships-with-learning-partners.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

 1. Open the exercise at the same time as your partner(s)
+2. Each make a copy for yourself
-2. Discuss your agreements
+3. Discuss your agreements
-3. Write down what you agree to in your own template
+4. Write down what you agree to in your own template

 **Exercise template to copy:** [Set working agreements with your learning partners](https://docs.google.com/document/d/10m9KBwX6roMEaOV-fwbELDnGpNgPCpuTZmKi8XZU9qk/edit?usp=sharing)